SantaKolosovska/PianoGame/README.md

-# piano_game
+# Piano Game

 This is a tool for musical ear training.
 I've been playing musical instruments for years and I've always had to ask someone to play me a random note, so I could test myself and find it.
 People are not that willing to play random notes to me whenever I want, so I decided to make this tool.
 This is my first independent project and it was made using Java Swing library, because it's the first thing I found when looking for info on how to create what I want.
 From what I understand this library is quite old and not really used nowadays.

+This is how it looks in action: https://youtu.be/h459YrqBFKc

 This is what you'll see after running the project in IntelliJ IDEA or another IDE:
 - A window with piano keyboard and a Play button opens.